 While WIE programs are designed for women, their implementation is inclusive of all students, and driven by the belief that WIE's success is a natural result of efforts to improve the overall climate for all students.

-Since 2009, GT graduates more women engineers than any other institution in the United States.
+Since 2009, Georgia Tech graduates more women engineers than any other institution in the United States.

 Image